Both Literary and Eye Witnesses

 These maps below show the Armenian Highlands and the location of the Mountains of Ararat region ( aka Urartu in antiquity )

 The reason why the volcanic mountain today called Mount Ararat (elev.
-16,854 ft.) has so many people thinking that this is the mountain that the Ark of Noah came to rest on is all the eyewitness testimonies you will find below.
-But without actual evidence, the mountain remains in question.
+16,854 ft.) has so many people thinking that this is the mountain that the Ark of Noah came to rest on, is based on all the eyewitness testimonies you will find below.
+But without actual hard evidence, the mountain remains in question.

 The mountains of Urartu Region in antiquity spanned area of 82,000 to 200,000 sq. mi. extending into modern Iran, Iraq, Russia, and Turkey.